 Plant sterols supplements

-Besides using recipes for healthy eating and consuming sterol enriched foods, dietitians and health experts recommend we supplement daily in order to make sure we obtain these health nutrients.
+Besides using recipes for healthy eating and consuming sterol-enriched foods, dietitians and health experts recommend we supplement daily in order to make sure we obtain these healthy nutrients.
 You can take plant sterol supplements with foods that have added plant sterols to get the daily requirement of 2 grams of phytonutrients, although they may not have the same amount of plant sterols in each pill.

 Helpful healthy eating tips